Looking for something new this season? It's time to give alligator hunting a try!

 You will need a South Carolina hunting license and it's an additional $100 for an alligator permit.
 Non-residents also need to pay a non-resident fee of $200 in addition to those costs.

 Carolina's legal methods of take are simple.
 Secure the animal via restraining line and dispatch via handgun or bangstick.
 South Carolina does not allow the use of baited hooks at this time.

 When is alligator hunting in South Carolina?

-Another relatively simple season to remember, South Carolina's alligator hunting runs from September 14 to October 12 and the bag limit is one animal per permit.
-It's worth noting that neighboring North Carolina has mulled over a season, but their first season only doled out 20 permits last year.
+Another relatively simple season to remember, South Carolina's alligator hunting runs in two sections.
+From noon September 11 to noon October 9, 2021.
+The bag limit is one animal per permit.
+It's worth noting that neighboring North Carolina has mulled over a season, but their first season only doled out 20 permits in 2018.